 Through participation of the Department of Psychiatry in the interdisciplinary clinical process course, first-year students are introduced via formal presentations and follow-up small-group discussions to the following relevant topics: the medical interview; the disturbed family; death, dying and loss; childhood growth and development; human sexuality; aging; addiction; anxiety; depression; and psychosis.
 Clinical training includes supervised experience in the treatment of hospitalized patients and clinic outpatients, using chemotherapy, other somatic treatments, interview techniques demonstrated in regularly held seminars using videotaped case material, and in weekly case conferences.
 The clerkship offers a thorough didactic review of such topics as psychopharmacology, child development and psychopathology, all major psychiatric syndromes, drug abuse and alcoholism, human sexuality and sexual dysfunction, and consultative psychiatric services.

 Exposure to patients with acute psychiatric disturbances.
 Students will learn how to assess psychiatric emergencies and provide initial treatment.
 The course involves exposure to community resources, multidisciplinary treatment and interaction with law enforcement and the court system.
 Clinical experience working with physicians caring for patients in the Emergency Department.
 Readings in emergency patient care and discussions with the attending physician are part of the course.
 Patient contact with patients in the Crisis Stabilization Center of the Emergency Department.
 Prerequisite: PYCH 955.
-LEC.

 This course involves exposure to patients followed in an ambulatory psychiatry setting.
 Students will have the opportunity to learn to evaluate and manage a cross section of patients with psychiatric complaints.
 Clinical evaluations and exposure to actual patients.
 Students will first observe and later lead evaluation of patients and formulate treatment plans with attending physicians.
 Readings in ambulatory patient care and diagnosis interviewing are a part of the course.
 Patients will be ambulatory clinic patients at the KUMC outpatient clinic, the Kansas City-VA Hospital Mental Hygiene Clinic, a facility clinic location, or the community mental health centers.
 Prerequisite: PYCH 955.
-LEC.

 The focus is to provide medical students an introduction to the fields of Abnormal and Clinical Psychology.
 The goal is to strengthen foundational medical knowledge with complimentary education in the behavioral sciences as they relate to psychiatric practice.
 The student will engage in the following activities; individual and group psychotherapy sessions in outpatient and inpatient settings (e.g., outpatient psychotherapy clinic, inpatient psychiatry, consultation-liaison).
 These psychotherapy experiences will include cognitive-behavioral (and related) treatments for a range of psychiatric disorders (e.g., mood disorders, anxiety disorders, personality disorders, substance use disorders, schizophrenia-spectrum disorders) in patients across a continuum of functional strata and comorbidity (e.g., psychiatric and medical comorbidities).
 The student will deliver counseling and psychotherapy interventions (under supervision) in these contexts to address treatment goals (e.g., suicide prevention/safety planning, substance abuse counseling, development of coping skills, treatment planning) while working with a multidisciplinary team.
 The student will receive exposure and practice to psychometric assessment (e.g., cognitive assessment, psychodiagnostic assessment) in the context of psychiatric practice.
 At completion, the student will have received a broad comprehensive introduction to the more commonly used approaches to psychological assessment, and clinical health psychology.
-Prerequisite: PYCH 900.
-LEC.
+Prerequisite: PYCH 955.

+Evaluation of psychiatric problems in psychiatric inpatients.
+Students will demonstrate effective interview technique and explain the basis for diagnosis and management.
 Advanced full-time experience in hospital treatment.
-Includes training in individual and milieu therapy, chemotherapy, etc. The student will function as a first-year resident insofar as the student is able to assume the required responsibilities of that position.
+Includes training in individual and milieu therapy, pharmacotherapy, etc. The student will function as a first-year resident insofar as the student is able to assume the required responsibilities of that position.
 Students electing this module will be evaluated by faculty supervisors on the basis of their clinical performance and the growth of their fund of psychiatric knowledge during the module.
-Offered in modules I-XII.
 Prerequisite: PYCH 955.
-FLD.